Purandar Singha: Ancestry and family history

-Purandar Singha was the son of Brajanath Gohain, son of Bijoy Barmura Gohain, grandson of Ratneswar Saru-gohain, and great grandson of Swargadeo Rajeswar Singha.
+Purandar Singha was the son of Brajanath Gohain, son of Bijoy Barmura Gohain, grandson of Ratneswar Saru-gohain, and great-grandson of Swargadeo Rajeswar Singha.
 Ratneswar Saru-gohain with his brother Maju-Gohain and Rajeswar Singha's elder brother Mohanmala Maladev Gohain had joined the ranks of rebels against his uncle Swargadeo Lakshmi Singha during the first phase of the Moamoria rebellion.
 But after the Moamoria rebels achieved success, they treacherously murdered him, by administering poison on his food.
 Later Lakshmi Singha regained his throne, by defeating the Moamoria rebels.
 Bijoy Barmura Gohain, son of Ratneswar Saru-gohain also became involved in a conspiracy against the regime of Lakshmi Singha.
 He was caught and was punished by inflicting mutilation on his ears.
 He again conspired against the king, only to be caught, and suffered further mutilation.
 His young son Brajanath Gohain also suffered mutilation of his ears by royal orders.
 During the reign of next monarch Gaurinath Singha, Bijoy Barmura plotted against the king, in association with Hangsa Narayan, the tributary ruler of Darrang.
 The plot was discovered and Hangsa Narayan was seized and put to death.
 Bijoy Barmura with his family escaped to the Kachari kingdom.

 In 1803 CE, during the reign of Kamaleswar Singha, Bijoy Barmura joined some fugitive Moamoria rebels in the Kachari kingdom and planned an uprising against the Ahom kingdom.
 They were aided by the Kachari king Krishna Chandra, and a large number of Kacharis joined their ranks.
 The Kachari-Moamoria coalition rose against Ahom authority in the present day, Nagaon and Morigaon districts, which resulted in a full-scale war with the Ahoms.
 The Kachari-Moamoria coalition was defeated and many rebel leaders were either killed or captured.
-Kamaleswar Singha demanded that Krishna Chandra hand over Bijoy Bormura Gohain; but he escaped with his son Brajanath Gohain to British-ruled Bengal.
+Kamaleswar Singha demanded that Krishna Chandra hand over Bijoy Bormura Gohain, but he escaped with his son Brajanath Gohain to British-ruled Bengal.
 Bijoy Barmura spent the rest of his life in Silmari in Bengal.
-In 1809 CE, Brajanath Gohain went to Calcutta, met with the Governor-General and tried to procure military aid to fulfill his ambition to become king, in exchange for acknowledging British supremacy, but in vain.
+In 1809 CE, Brajanath Gohain went to Calcutta, met with the Governor-General and tried to procure military aid to fulfil his ambition to become king, in exchange for acknowledging British supremacy, but in vain.